multiversx/mx-docs/docs/integrators/deep-history-squad.md

 ## Reconstructing non-pruned databases

 An alternative to downloading the non-pruned history is to reconstruct it locally (on your own infrastructure).
-The reconstruction process is based on the **[import-db](/validators/import-db/)** feature, which re-processes past blocks - and, while doing so, retains the whole, non-pruned accounts history.
+The reconstruction process is, generally speaking, based on the **[import-db](/validators/import-db/)** feature, which re-processes past blocks - and, while doing so, retains the whole, non-pruned accounts history.
+However, it's also possible to reconstruct the history by performing a regular sync (e.g. from Genesis) using a properly configured deep-history observer.

 First, you need to decide whether to reconstruct a **complete** or a **partial** history.
 A _complete_ history provides the deep-history squad the ability to resolve historical account (state) queries **up until the Genesis**.
 A _partial_ history, instead, allows it to resolve state queries up until **a chosen past epoch** or **between two chosen epochs**.